RemoteDevForce/PHPobos/README.md

 * `app` - A highly-experimental Symfony application that creates a portal to another world.
 * `docker` - The dockerfile for local & prod containers for our 4th dimension portal app.
 * `terraform` - All the terraform code for our AWS ECS Stack.
-  * `terraform/tf-aws-init` - Start here to create ssh keys & buckets for our state files
+  * `tf-aws-init` - Start here to create ssh keys & buckets for our state/config files.
-  * `terraform/tf-aws-infra` - Base infrastructure for AWS such as bastion and ECS servers.
+  * `tf-aws-infra` - Base infrastructure for AWS such as bastion and ECS servers.
-  * `terraform/tf-aws-service` - The ECS Service for hosting our application.
+  * `tf-aws-service` - The ECS Service for hosting our application.

 ## Prerequisites